I will show you how a twig wreath will be your go to decorating staple after you read this post!

 Do you know what one of my favorite go-to home decor staples is?
 It’s none other than the lowly twig wreath.
 Twig wreaths pack a lot of bang for the buck!
 They’re inexpensive, come in a myriad of sizes and they add loads of that all important texture any place that you use them.
-And they aren’t meant for simply hanging on a door either – there’s so much more that you can do with them!
+And they aren’t meant for simply hanging on a door either – there’s so much more that you can do with these versatile wreaths!

-One thing that you’ll see repeated over and over in my home, is a twig wreath added to the front of just about anything.
+One thing that you’ll see repeated over and over in my home, is an earthy twig wreath added to the front of just about anything.
 In my office, I used twig wreaths to dress up the front of a couple of vintage printer’s trays.
 I think the trays would look pretty boring without the wreaths.

-On the gallery wall behind the sofa in my family room, I added a twig wreath to the front of an old shutter.
+On the gallery wall behind the sofa in my family room, I added a twig wreath to the front of an old weathered shutter.
 The black and white ribbon that it’s hanging from helps it to pop.

-To dress up a framed printable, I even added a small wreath to some greenery sprays that I tied together.
+To dress up a framed printable, I even added a small mini twig wreath to some greenery sprays that I tied together.
 It’s hanging from more black and white ribbon and has red berries tucked into the greenery.

 I’ll say it again – twig wreaths can be used for just about anything!
 Here I’ve used one as part of the filler in my dough bowl.
-This dough bowl is rather deep and the twig wreath helps to take up some of the space.
+This dough bowl is rather deep and the woodland twig wreath helps to take up some of the space.

 Twig wreaths are a no-brainer when it comes to fall decorating.
-Here, I simply leaned a 12″ twig wreath up against the aged wood boards on my fall mantel.
+Here, I simply leaned a 12″ twig wreath up against the aged wood boards on my decorative fall mantel.

 Twig wreaths are great for stacking too!
-I love, love, love stacking two wreaths together as a topper for the urns on my front porch!
+I love, love, love stacking two round twig wreaths together as a topper for the urns on my front porch!
 The bottom wreath is a spray style twig wreath and the top one is just a regular one.

 On my front porch this fall, I added a few fall picks wedged into the wreaths.
 Super easy and they add quite a bit of fall punch!